 This is where an automated Contract Lifecycle Management system can be of immense benefit.
 The Contract Lifecycle Management (CLM) system ensures, among other things, prompt generation of contracts, timely approvals, and implementation of contracts that help improve the performance of contracts and allow teams to have timely access and control.
 Some of the key stages involved in the process of Contract Management for teams working on legal contracts are:

-Request for a contract- The step that marks the beginning of the contract workflow process.
+Request for a contract- this step marks the beginning of the contract workflow process.
 This refers to a request for a contract, sent by any of the several means available under the CLM system.
 This involves:

 For every contract, standard templates serve as a good starting point for companies to streamline the contract lifecycle.

-Establishing an effective channel for communication is crucial at the point of assessment and evaluation, re-drafting, and review of contracts.
-This is a pivotal stage involving negotiation, redlining and vetting.
-The cloud-enabled CLM platform is advantageous as it allows teams to collaborate with external stakeholders, clients/suppliers and ensure that each team member knows about what is happening within the organization.
-Besides, all the end-users know what is going on with the contract workflow processes.
+Establishing an effective channel for the approval process is crucial at the point of assessment and evaluation, re-drafting, and review of contracts.
+This is a pivotal stage involving negotiation, redlining, and vetting.

 Contract execution, till date was a manual process of getting the wet signatures on the document.
-This process also caused inevitable delays, logistical issues and operational hassles.
-With e-signatures an established practice today, execution of contracts can be done practically from any device, safely and securely that allows businesses to standardize business processes and improve overall customer experience.
+This process also caused inevitable delays, logistics issues and operational hassles.
+With e-signatures fast becoming an established practice today, execution of contracts can be done from any device, safely and securely that allows businesses to standardize business processes and improve overall customer experience.
 Thus, an e-signature integration enables an organization to gain: